hypervel/hypervel.org/docs/docs/processes.md

 #### Timeouts

-By default, processes will throw an instance of `LaravelHyperf\Process\Exceptions\ProcessTimedOutException` after executing for more than 60 seconds.
+By default, processes will throw an instance of `Hypervel\Process\Exceptions\ProcessTimedOutException` after executing for more than 60 seconds.
 However, you can customize this behavior via the `timeout` method:

 ```php
 $result = Process::timeout(120)->run('bash import.sh');